cabinjs/cabin/README.md

 We provide a `debug` grunt task to debug Cabin using [node-inspector](https://github.com/node-inspector/node-inspector).
 Once you have node-inspector launched in a separate terminal tab, simply run `grunt debug` command and set breakpoints in your browser.

+You also debug integration and unit tests using the `grunt debug-test` command.

 ## Tests

 We use the [mocha](http://visionmedia.github.io/mocha/) test framework to test Cabin.
 To run the test suite and lint the JavaScripts, enter the following command: